 - All participants: Confirmed diagnosis of myocarditis or pericarditis.
-See Section 8.14 for additional procedures for monitoring potential myocarditis or pericarditis. - Participants in the lower-dose evaluation: Confirmed COVID-19 or MIS-C diagnosis (SARS-CoV-2-positive test) will be collected as an AESI from the time the participant provides informed consent until study completion.
+See Section 8.14 for additional procedures for monitoring potential myocarditis or pericarditis. - Participants in the lower-dose evaluation and obtaining-serum-samples-for- potential-troponin I-testing portion of the study: Confirmed COVID-19 or MIS-C diagnosis (SARS-CoV-2-positive test) will be collected as an AESI from the time the participant provides informed consent until study completion.